How to Keep Great Oral Health in Your Golden Years

-With proper home care and regular dental checkups your teeth might last a lifetime.
+With proper home care and regular dental checkups, your teeth might last a lifetime.
 And no matter what your age, you can keep your teeth and gums healthy by brushing twice a day with a fluoride toothpaste, flossing daily, and seeing your dentist regularly.

 In fact, even if you have no natural teeth left, seeing your dentist is still an investment in your overall health!

 As we live longer and healthier lives, our dental health becomes ever more important as it has important affects on our general health, and often reflects our general health.
-Full set of natural teeth or full set of dentures, dental health is important.
+Full set of natural teeth or a full set of dentures, dental health is important.